-I feel pretty embarrassed to admit I was insanely jealous.
-When we got up to his dorm room, I had a meltdown.
+I was insanely jealous, and when we got up to his new dorm room, I had a full-on meltdown.
 I cried about how beautiful she was, and how she’d just get more fit and beautiful during the academy while I sat at home and got bigger and more pregnant.
-I said something like, “I’m just going to be a fat mom.”
+I said something to the extent of, “I’m just going to be a fat mom!”

-Most of the time, your jealousy of your husband’s female partner will have little to nothing to do with her.
-What’s really bothering you?
+Most of the time, your jealousy of your husband’s female partner will have little to nothing to do with her, and a lot more to do with something in your life.

-My jealousy of his coworker was partly because I thought she was so attractive, but it had a lot more to do with how lousy I was feeling overall.
+My jealousy of his coworker was partly because I thought she was so attractive, but it had a lot more to do with how terrible I was feeling overall.
+And looking back, it’s totally understandable and I wish I could give myself a hug.
+It was just a rough time.

 In the words of Abraham Lincoln, “Do I not destroy my enemies when I make them my friends?”
-There’s a lot of truth to that, even if the enemy you’re actually trying to destroy is the green-eyed monster.
+There’s a lot of truth to that, even if the enemy you’re actually trying to destroy is that darn green-eyed monster.

 Even if you don’t become best friends, getting to know her will help you realize something that I’m sure you already know: She’s there to do a job, not to steal your husband.
 Remember that.

-Are you feeling insecure in your relationship with your husband?
+But as I said before, if you’re feeling jealous of your husband’s partner, it could have a lot to do with generally feeling insecure about your relationship with your husband.
 Sometimes a female partner can be threatening simply because first responders see a lot of things they don’t want to share with “civilians”, even their wives.
 You may feel their closeness is edging you out.

 If this is the case, communicate that with your husband.
 Figure out ways that you can feel involved in his day without him feeling like he’s “ruining your innocence” with all the terrible things he sees.

 Your husband chose to marry you, and he did so for a reason.
-Nothing about his female partner makes you any less special to him.
+Nothing about his female partner makes you any less special to him – I promise.

 How have you dealt with jealousy in the past?